Facebook marketing has the power to skyrocket sales and increase brand awareness. Here are 6 of the biggest benefits to you and your business.

 If you want to ensure your Facebook marketing is well organised and scheduled to perfection, platforms such as Sprout Social help you to keep on top of your posts.
 You can also link all your social accounts together and manage them from one place, ensuring your message is consistent across them all and that you’re not duplicating your content too much.
 It makes sense to have one main social media marketing tool alongside your paid advertising to make sure you’ve covered all areas of Facebook that could bring in new customers.

 And finally, because we specialise in making people’s Facebook advertising perform as well as possible, let’s have a brief look at the time-saving features included in the Adzooma software.

 Firstly, the Opportunity Engine highlights the areas of your account which you can improve, and allows you to make changes in just a few clicks.
 There are also lots of other features designed to make managing your campaigns easier.
 This includes automation rules which can monitor your accounts 24/7, making changes on your behalf according to what you set up.
 For example, you can create a rule so that an ad is paused if it received less than a certain number of clicks.
 This means that you won’t be wasting your budget on an underperforming advert.
 You’ll also be notified of any changes, so you can stay in full control.

-Other features include our 6 free reports suite, which can be rerun whenever you like, all of which provide handy, actionable suggestions on how to optimise your ads.
+Other features include our free reporting tool, which can be rerun whenever you like, all of which provide handy, actionable suggestions on how to optimise your ads.
 The one-screen management system allows you to control your campaigns all from one place, giving you a valuable bird’s eye view of performance.
-Better yet, all these features are available for Google and Microsoft ads too.
-Find out more with our 7-day free trial.
+Better yet, all these features are available for Google Ads and Microsoft Ads too.